MagnaXSoftware/python-inlineimporter/README.md

 It does so by first creating a module object, which the python machinery places into the `sys.modules` dictionary, then executing the module code.
 An object that can both Find and Load is called an `Importer`.

-InlineImporter works by placing the source code of modules in a dictionary, keyed by module name.
+Inline-Importer works by placing the source code of modules in a dictionary, keyed by module name.
 The finder searche the dictionary for a key matching the given module name.
 If found, it returns a ModuleSpec with itself listed as the loader.
 The loader simply compiles the inlined source code to python bytecode, and executes it as the normal python loader does.